 Entry and Exit Windows

 The entry and exit widows demark the interface of the of the thermal enclosure design to the bench.
 The tilt requirements on the windows relative to the optical paths demand they be mounted solidly to the table.
 They must also be sealed to the inside wall of the thermal enclosure.
 However they must be mechanically decoupled from the walls for stability.
 The windows are double-paned with dry gas fill in the gap to preclude condensation and provide insulation.
-An insulated flex-bellows will couple window mount to the enclosure wall.
+An insulated flex-bellows will couple window mount to the enclosure wall (Figure 34).